cycfi/elements/docs/layout.md

 `hgrid_composite` (see below).

 #### Requirements
-1. e1` to `eN` are element objects.
-2. The number of supplied coordinates and elements should match, otherwise, compiler error (no matching function for call to 'hgrid').
+1. The number of supplied coordinates and elements should match, otherwise, compiler error (no matching function for call to `hgrid`).
-3. The coordinates assume the first element's relative coordinate at `x=0` (it is at the left-most position in the row).
-The relative coordinate of the second element is at index 0, the third at index 1, and so on.
+2. The coordinates assume the first element's relative coordinate at `x=0` (it is at the left-most position in the row).
+The relative coordinate of the second element is at index `0`, the third at index `1`, and so on.
 The last coordinate is the total and final width of the grid.

+#### Semantics
+1. In addition to the semantics of Horizontal Grids, returns instance of `Composite`.

 -------------------------------------------------------------------------------